Veluthil/Image-Watermarking-App/README.md

 - The "Select file" button opens a new window, where you can choose any of the jpeg, .jpg, .jpeg, png, .png, bitmap, bmp, gif, .gif files to load.

-- Watermark label allows you to provide a text that will be made into a custom watermark that you can modify with all of the stated above options.
+- The watermark label allows you to provide a text that will get transformed into a custom watermark that you can modify with all of the options given above.

 - The "Save" button allows you to name your watermarked image and save it in the chosen file path - app automatically converts .jpg image file into RGB.

-I want to change this project into an OOP app, to avoid using global variables.
+I will change this project into an OOP app to avoid using global variables.